Jwink3101/PyFiSync/rsync.md

     $ cat ~/.ssh/id_rsa.pub | ssh user@remote-system "mkdir -p ~/.ssh && cat >>  ~/.ssh/authorized_keys"

-I will assume that `PyFiSync` is in the path or an alias has been set up:

-    $ PyFiSync init path/to/sync_dir
+I will assume that `PyFiSync` has been installed on **both** machines.
+See [the FAQs](FAQs.md) if there is an issue with paths on the remote machines.
+It is likely due to `.bashrc` not being loaded properly.

 Then modify the config file.
 All options are commented.